Will Getting an Insurance Quote Hurt my Credit Score

 - Many recent applications for credit

-In summary, you don't need to worry about an insurance quote affecting your insurance score or credit score.
-But keep in mind, your insurance/credit score will often be a big part of your insurance rate.
-If you recently brought your credit score up a few notches, its worth a reshop.
-Get as many insurance quotes as you can - your credit will not be affected.
+In summary, you don't need to worry about an insurance quote affecting your credit score.
+Keep in mind, your insurance score will influence your insurance rate.
+If you recently brought your credit score up a few notches, it's worth checking your new insurance rates.
+It's easy to get multiple insurance quotes without affecting your credit score.

 At your service,